The Miracle Tree

 “I would harvest; I would plant; I would harvest; I would plant,” she recalls.
 “How could I care for my children when I had to work like a man?”

-When a massive tsunami hit Indonesia in 2004, more than 170,000 people were killed in the region where Ana and Susi live; nearly half a million were left homeless.
+When a massive tsunami hit Indonesia in 2004, more than 170,000 people were killed in the region where Ana lives; nearly half a million were left homeless.

 CAMA provided emergency relief to survivors and then transitioned into development work.
 Among the items distributed along the tsunami-devastated coast were 2,000 moringa seedlings.